citapress/citapress/content/books/tender-buttons/index.md

 theme:
   - LGBTQ+
 lang: en
-description: '"The thing about Stein, our dear friend Gertrude, is she made a lot of things possible.
+description: <i>"The thing about Stein, our dear friend Gertrude, is she made a lot of things possible.
 Changed what language could be, and what grammar could be.
-Didn’t give a shit about the rules of language and lived with her boo when people really hated lesbians." '
+Didn’t give a shit about the rules of language and lived with her boo when people really hated lesbians." </i> - Gabrielle Welsh
-foreword: |-
+foreword: >-
-  Cover: Luce Terrasson is a designer, artist and professor.
+  <p>Cover: Luce Terrasson is a designer, artist and professor. </p>

-  Foreword: Gabrielle Welsh is a writer, reader, editor in Chicago, Illinois.
+  <p>Foreword: Gabrielle Welsh is a writer, reader, editor in Chicago, Illinois.</p>
+published: true
 ---
 ![Tender Buttons Cover: feat. black and white images on blank background](cover-tender-buttons.jpg "Tender Buttons Cover")